-Accordingly, the contractor must notify eligible employees interested in the federal COBRA subsidies under the Recovery Act that they will not be allowed to receive medical benefits under both DWMBP and the COBRA program.
+Eligible employees interested in the federal COBRA subsidies under the Recovery Act should be notified that they will not be allowed to receive medical benefits under both DWMBP and the COBRA program.
 They will have to choose between the two programs in order to receive continued medical benefit coverage.